WyliGr/Esk2C/README.md

 | Wheel Pulley | The size varies according to the diameter of your wheel.
 Can be Printed in 3D.
 If you print it, do not use PLA and use a heat resistant material such as carbon filament. https://www.thingiverse.com/thing:2337126 Can be purchased on many sites like here : https://www.mboards.co/collections/pulleys-and-mounts |
 | Motor Mount | Can be Printed in 3D.
 If you print it, do not use PLA and use a heat resistant material such as carbon filament https://www.thingiverse.com/thing:2429445/files Can be purchased on many sites like here : https://www.mboards.co/collections/pulleys-and-mounts |

+Attention, be careful to the compatibility of the trucks with the motor support and do not take wheels completely filled with plastic but with holes where you can screw the pulley.

 ### In-Wheel Motors

 The motor is directly integrated to the rear wheels.
 This system is more aesthetic because you can't see the engine.
 However, the rear wheels are more complicated to change and the engine can be complicated to change in case of breakage or to improve without changing the whole wheel.